Turtlely/history/Yawp chapter 20.md

 Alice Paul was the leader of the womens suffrage movement run by the National Woman's Party
 - Picketed the White House

+## Summary
+- Women begin to form clubs and organizations to explore what they want their position in society to be
+	- Various reform movements led by women spring up as a result
+		- Temperance, alcohol is believed to be the root of all social evils
+		- Woman's Suffrage
+		- Settlement Houses, Hull House
+			- Hull House was originally just to provide community support, but it became a powerhouse of reform when Florence Kelly convinced Jane Addams to enter the world of reform movements
+	- Examples of these societies are:
+		1. General Federation of Women's Clubs
+		2. National Association of Colored Women
+			1. Black womens clubs provide a way to empower black communities
+		3. Woman's Christian Temperance Union
+- Women's reform movements were not composed of homogenous groups, they were often made of numerous groups with their own agendas, who happened to work towards a similar goal.

 # IV) Targeting the Trusts